Attractions

 Mar Mikhael, Lebanon

-Mar Mikhael, Beirut - 16.6 km
+Mar Mikhael, Beirut

 The Mar Mikhael district of Beirut is undeniably the city’s most booming location right at this time.
 Its rise has been so rapid that it can be a challenge just keeping on top of all the latest bars, restaurants and cafés in the area.
 The neighborhood is named after the Maronite Catholic Church of St. Michael, which is located on Rue Pharoun.